 - Indian Rupee (INR) falls for a third day

-The US Dollar is rising against the Rupee but falling versus its major peers.
-The US Dollar Index, which measures the greenback versus a basket of major currencies, trades at -0.09% at the time of writing at 103.30, after gains in the previous session.
+The US Dollar is rising across the board.
+The US Dollar Index, which measures the greenback versus a basket of major currencies, trades +0.04% at the time of writing at 104.85, rising for a fifth straight session.

 The USD is rising after stronger-than-expected data fueled bets that the Federal Reserve could raise interest rates again by the end of the year.

 US ISM services PMI unexpectedly rose in August to 54.5 up from 52.7 in July and ahead of the 52.5 forecast.
 The index remaining above 50 indicates growth in the dominant service sector, which could be considered inflationary.

 The data comes as Fed speakers are in focus.
 Yesterday Christopher Waller said that he didn’t see a September rate hike coming.
 However he would leave the door open for another hike later in the year.